solepixel/wp-forms-grabber/README.md

  - Value: Array containing the properties of the menu item (URL and Label)
  	- URL: The URL to the desired destination.
 The Form ID will be formatted into the URL using a {0} placeholder
  	- Label: This is the text that appears in the menu. ("edit" label isn't used when no other menus exist)

+### Javascript API

+In order to create a menu, you need to call WPFG.add_menu(); This method accepts 1 parameter.
+It should be an object that contains the following properties:

+- form_id (required): This is the ID of the form that will be passed into the menus and callback.
+- schema (required): This will identify which schema to use.
+Make sure this matches your array key uniquename above
+- title (optional): If provided, callback is not needed, and the menu will use this value for the title of the form.